Principles and Techniques of Data Science

 Prepare students for advanced Berkeley courses in data-management, machine learning, and statistics, by providing the necessary foundation and context

-Empower student to apply computational and inferential thinking to address real-world problems
+Empower students to apply computational and inferential thinking to address real-world problems

 While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites :